Spiraea douglasii

+The hot pink-colored inflorescence of the Douglas' spirea plant.

 Spiraea douglasii is a species of flowering plant in the rose family.
 Common names include hardhack, hardhack steeplebush, Douglas' spirea, douglasspirea, steeplebush, and rose spirea.
-It is native to northwestern North America and is an invasive species in other locales.
+It is native to western North America and is an invasive species in other locales.

 The specific epithet douglasii honors Scottish botanist David Douglas, who is noted for cataloguing numerous species native to the American west.

 Description

 Spiraea douglasii is a woolly shrub growing 3-6 ft tall from rhizomes, forming dense riverside thickets.

 The leaves are 1-4 in long and toothed towards the tips.
 They are alternately arranged, and the undersides are whitish with prominent veins.

 Large clusters of small, deep pink flowers form spires in early summer, later turning dark and persisting.
 The seeds are 2 mm long and are dispersed by animals and strong winds.